The Christian Beliefs of

 The ones forever lost and in the lake of fire will also have a body, which will be destroyed (Mt.
 10:28; John 5:29) but never annihilated (Rev. 20:10 cf. 20:15) as they suffer in special fire prepared for the devil and his angels (Mt.
 25:41).

-THE BELIEVER'S SECURITY IS CONDITIONAL (Rom.
+The Christian's salvation security is conditional (Rom.
 2:7; 1 Cor.
 6:9,10; 15:2; Col. 1:22,23; Gal.
 6:8,9; Rev. 2:10,11).
 We have come to share in Christ if we hold firmly till the end the confidence we had at first (Heb.
 3:14).
 We have eternal life only if we have Jesus Christ (1 Jn.
 5:12).
 If we disown Jesus, he will likewise disown us before the Father (Matt.
 10:33; 2 Tim.
 2:12) and the angels (Lk.
 12:9).
 We can become an enemy of God again after initial salvation (Jam.
 4:4b) and raging fire will consume the enemies of God (Heb.
 10:27).
 We are to keep ourselves pure (1 Tim.
 5:22), from the spiritual pollutants of this world (James 1:27) and from idols (1 Jn.
 5:21), which doesn't always happen.

 "The one who sows to please his sinful nature, from that nature will reap destruction; the one who sows to please the Spirit, from the Spirit will reap ETERNAL LIFE.
 Let us not become weary in doing good, for at the proper time we will reap a harvest if we do not give up.
 Therefore, as we have opportunity, let us do good to all people, especially to those who belong to the family of believers" (Gal.
 6:8-10).

 All sins are not the same in their effect on our souls.
 Some sins are greater than others (Jn.
 19:11).
 There is eternal sin (Mk.
 3:29), while others are not.
 Another type of sin is uniquely against our bodies, while other sins are outside our bodes (1 Cor.
 6:18).
 1 Jn.
 5:16 declares there is a sin that does not lead to death while there is a sin that leads to death.
 Sins such as worry (Phil.
 4:6), unthankfulness (Col. 2:7, 3:15; Lk.
 17:11-18) and not being completely humble and gentle (Eph.
 4:2) are not included in any of the lists of sins that will send people to the lake of fire, even if they were once saved.
 However, other sins certainly will send any person to hell if they die unrepentant, even a person who was once saved.
 (See 1 Cor.
 6:9,10; Rev. 21:8; Gal.
 5:19-21; Eph.
 5:5,6; Jude 7; Rev. 22:15; etc.).
+Sinless perfection is not scriptural.
+In fact, sinless perfect is dangerous!
+How?
+Because people who have deceived themselves to believe they are sinless and don't sin anymore will not confess or repent of their sins to be cleansed (1 John 1:9)!

 We are saved by grace (Eph.
 2:8,9) but we can fall from grace (Gal.
 5:2-4).
 We are justified by faith (Rom.
 5:1) but our faith can become shipwrecked (1 Tim.
 1:19,20) and cease to exist (Lk.
 8:13; Rom.
 11:19-23).
 We are not under the law (Rom.
 6:14, 15) but if you live according to the sinful nature you will die (Rom.
 8:13).
 Paul taught against legalism (Gal.
 5:3,4) but he also taught that no immoral, impure or greedy person has any inheritance in the kingdom of Christ and of God (Eph.
 5:5-7).
 We are not saved by works (Eph.
 2:8,9) but to reap eternal life and not destruction you must sow to please the Spirit and not the sinful nature (Gal.
 6:8,9).
 God is faithful to us (1 Jn.
 1:9; 1 Cor.
 10:13) but we must be faithful to him to the very end of our lives to escape the lake of fire or second death (Rev. 2:10,11).
 God surely loves us (Jn.
 3:16; Mk.
 10:21; Rom.
 8:35-39) but those who inherit the kingdom of God love God (Jam 2:5; 1 Cor.
 2:9) and to love God means to obey his commands (Jn.
 14:15; 1 Jn.
 5:3).
 We have freedom in Christ (Gal.
 5:1) but this freedom is not to indulge the sinful nature (Gal.
 5:13; 1 Pet 2:16).
 These Christian beliefs are all Bible-based and evangelical.

-TRUE, BIBLICAL UNITY must be distinguished from the counterfeit unity of our day.
+Biblical unity must be distinguished from the counterfeit unity of our day.
 Please see our article, Christian Unity.

 OTHER TOPICS: